Yes, you can still get a loan if you have recently started a new job, but it may be more of a challenge to get accepted for the one you want.

 If, for example, you have set monthly loan repayments of £300 and you lose your job with little notice, this unexpected loss of income could mean you’ll struggle to meet your repayments.

-Not paying will not only affect your credit history, but it will also result in more work for the lender if they have to chase you for payments.
+Not paying won’t only affect your credit history, but it will also result in more work for the lender if they have to chase you for payments.

 How long do I need to have been at my job for?

 There is no set answer for this.
-It might be worth waiting until you’ve been at your current job for at least three to six months before applying for a loan, though.
+It might be worth waiting until you’ve been at your current job for at least three to six months (which is often the probation period in a new role) before applying for a loan, though.

 Remember, loan applications can appear on your credit history, so it’s not a good idea to apply for several loans in a short space of time if you know beforehand there’s a slim chance of being accepted.
-Applying for lots of credit at once may be off-putting for lenders as it can make you appear desperate to access cash.
+Applying for lots of credit at once may be off-putting for lenders as it could suggest you’re struggling financially, and therefore might not be able to pay money back.

 Other ways to strengthen your application